orbeon/orbeon-forms-doc/contributors/building-orbeon-forms.md

 </Context>
 ```

 Tomcat has a file called `bin/setenv.sh` where you can set environment variables.
 In it, set the `JAVA_OPTS` for Tomcat.
+Create the file if it doesn't exist yet.
 For Java 11:

 ```bash
 ORBEON_MEMORY_OPTS="-Xms300m -Xmx3g -verbosegc -XX:+PrintGCDetails"